martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 _NHL Tree Model Accuracy_ = 0.531052

-A baseline model that always predicts not a blowout, which is the most common outcome, has an accuracy of 0.561052
+A baseline model that always predicts not a close game, which is the most common outcome, has an accuracy of 0.561052

-Our NHL CART model is slightly worse than baseline.
+Our NHL CART model is slightly worse than baseline and only slightly better than random guessing.

 _NHL ROC Curve_

 <img src="https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/competitive-analysis/NHL_roc_curve.png" alt="alt text" width="640" height="427">